 I happen to like planning with pretty pens, these to be exact (they don’t bleed), and the pencil bag keeps it all together for me.

-As I got into Bullet Journaling, I found colored pencils to be a fun way to spruce up my lists when I needed some relaxing, therapy time.
+As I got into using my Bullet Journal®, I found colored pencils to be a fun way to spruce up my lists when I needed some relaxing, therapy time.
 So, the pencil bag holds those as well.

 Finally, I keep some wite-out EZcorrect tape in the bag because I make mistakes a lot.
 This allows me to quickly correct them without having to start all over again with one of my spreads.